Harshini0001/Mini-Project/README.md

 - Learned about the random forest model and its advantages
 - How to analyse a data and come up with a solution to solve the problem

+### What would be more interesting

+If we could add second layer to the model output or may be second step where results from this model are fed into second model which would then forecast district house prices 6 months, 18 months and so on into the future.
+This would allow the opportunity not only to predict the house prices but also to see what the future holds for the house prices.
+And this is exactly the type of insights Real Estate Investment teams need to make right investments.